perrajuv/Data_Analysis_in_R/README.md

 Please go to the README.pdf and follow instructions to install R and RStudio.
 After successfull installation, please download the code and data for the tutorial.

+Please download the presentation too (if you want) from the presentations folder.

 Acknowledgements:
 1. Hox, Joop.
 "Multilevel Analysis”:http://joophox.net/mlbook1/preview.pdf
 2. W.B.
 King.
 “Linear Regression”: